02e2e/Cursor_firecrawl_websiteclone/Copy_Website/README.md

    ```bash
    node src/scripts/scrape.js
    ```
    You will be prompted to enter your USER ID and password.

+## API Access
+The API URL is not included in this repository for security reasons.
+Please contact the repository owner to request access.

+## Features
+- Feature 1
+- Feature 2
+- Feature 3

+## Technologies Used
+- Next.js
+- React
+- [Other technologies]

+## License
+[Your license information]